 Name Number

 RJ12 P1

 CONN_8 P2 (wire holes to board edge)

 CONN_8x2 P4 (key slot towards the nearest board edge)

 Jack_3.5 P5

 PINS4 P3 (break of set of pins)

 PINS6 P6(break of set of pins)

-CONN_1 P7,P8,P9,P10,P11 (Just for test/debug/playing with)

-Power3 P12 (slots together with P13)
+Power3 P7 (slots together with P8)

-Power2 P13 (slots together with P12)
+Power2 P8 (slots together with P7)

+CONN_1 TP (Just for test/debug/playing with)

 PINS4 and PINS6 are both from CONN_1.
 Break it to get the amount of pins it says (6 or 4) and solder it in to place.
-For the rest of CONN_1 just break 1 pin off, these don't need to be installed they are for testing/playing with the circuit.
+For the TP test points use cut-off resistor legs bent in a "U" loop and soldered between the adjacent test points (on the same track).
+TP1 will need a single pin of CONN_1 or a wire loop made up from resistor leg.
+These don't need to be installed they are for testing/playing with the circuit.
 With Power3 and Power2, before you solder them in, slot them together at the sides.